Skip to content

-Single sign-on enables users to access the platform quickly and efficiently.
+Single sign-on (SSO) enables users to access the platform quickly and efficiently.

 The SSO integration supports OpenID Connect integration and Authentication Code Flow with PKCE.